bywatersolutions/koha-plugin-patron-passport/README.md

 ## Installation

+This plugin requires the installation of the Perl library Parallel::Loops, which is not included with Koha.

 * Enable RESTBasicAuth on all Koha instances

 This plugin requires data to be added to koha-conf.xml in the following format: